Authored by the expert who managed and guided the team behind the Guatemala Property Pack

 Sources: Habitat for Humanity, CABEI, UHPH, Cross Catholic

-14) Drone technology will revolutionize real estate marketing, skyrocketing visibility for remote and hard-to-access properties
+14) Drone technology will boost real estate marketing by improving visibility for remote and hard-to-reach properties

 Drone technology is revolutionizing real estate marketing, especially for properties that are off the beaten path.